Planturcat/Artintel/dashboard/src/dashboard-api/README.md

 # Dashboard API

-This directory contains the API client for the ArtIntel LLMs dashboard.
+This directory contains the API client for the Artintel dashboard.
 It provides a unified interface for accessing both real and mock API endpoints.

 ## Structure